networkoptix/nx_open_integrations/python/examples/authentication/readme.md

   permissions and expiry.
 * **HTTP Digest** – Legacy but useful for small tools or health checks.
 (Deprecated in 6.1.)
+* **HTTP Basic Fallback** – Allow inserting a session token as the password for HTTP Basic scheme.
 * **URL Digest** – Convenient for embedded scripts or dashboards (use with caution).

 ---